4 out of 5 adults (81%)* have changed their habits to pay for rises in the cost of living.

 Check your credit report

 Your credit report is a snapshot of the information that’s on your credit file.
 And this information is used by companies you already have a credit agreement with, and lenders you apply to, to make decisions about how good a risk you are.
 You have the right – by law – to see a copy of your credit report free of charge.
-It’s worth doing so you can see what information lenders you apply to will be able to see, and so that you can correct any mistakes you find.
+It’s worth doing so you can see the information that lenders you apply to can access.
+Importantly, if there are any mistakes you can get them corrected.

 There are several different credit reference agencies, but the main ones are Equifax, Experian and TransUnion.

-More on why your why your credit rating is important.
+More on why your credit rating is important.

 Check if you're entitled to state benefits